astropy/astropy/docs/table/access_table.rst

 table using one of several methods:

 - `print` statement (Python 2) or `print()` function (Python 3).
-- Table :func:`~astropy.table.table.Table.more` or Column
+- Table :meth:`~astropy.table.Table.more` or Column
-  :func:`~astropy.table.table.Column.more` methods to interactively scroll through table values.
+  :meth:`~astropy.table.table.Column.more` methods to interactively scroll through table values.
-- Table :func:`~astropy.table.table.Table.pprint` or Column
+- Table :meth:`~astropy.table.Table.pprint` or Column
   :func:`~astropy.table.table.Column.pprint` methods to print a formatted version of the table to the screen.
-- Table :func:`~astropy.table.table.Table.pformat` or Column
+- Table :meth:`~astropy.table.Table.pformat` or Column
   :func:`~astropy.table.table.Column.pformat` methods to return the formatted table or column as a list of fixed-width strings.
 This could be used as a quick way to save a table.